Mission & Objectives

 The Mining Engineering Department at the University of Utah will prepare students for productive, life-long careers in mining and related industries or disciplines.
 It will provide knowledge useful for producing the region's mineral resources, educate graduates to work in any area of the mining industry, disseminate newly acquired knowledge via publication of original research, provide professional service to the mining industry and public to assist in the environmentally responsible and safe extraction of mineral resources, and inform the public at large about the importance of mining to society.

-Mining Engineering Educational Objectives
+Mining Engineering Program Educational Objectives

-Mining Engineering Program Outcomes
+Mining Engineering Student Outcomes

 Early in their professional careers, graduates of the mining engineering program will demonstrate the following:

-e. an ability to identify, formulate, and solve engineering problems
+1. An ability to identify, formulate, and solve complex engineering problem by applying